bengtmartensson/lirc_rpi/README.md

 * Support for devicetree; the new file `lirc-rpi-overlay.dts`.
 (Note the hyphens; there is an underscore in `lirc_rpi`.)
 Note that the actually used pins (or a superset thereof) have to be defined in this file, which is subsequently compiled, for example when building the kernel.

+## Update 2017-07-05
+Verified that the current version compiles and runs on the current official Raspian (with 4.9 kernel).
+In the light of [issue 8](https://github.com/bengtmartensson/lirc_rpi/issues/8) create a version that runs with the new media distribution.
+This is checked in into the `media` branch.